Introduction

 or you can make a new autostart entry as follows;

-You can make this autostart entry appear however you like, the important bit is the command (exec), that shouldn't be changed.
+.
+You can make this autostart entry appear however you like, but only the command (Exec

 Making it shine